-- 1/4 cup rice vinegar
+- 2 Tablespoons rice vinegar

-- 1/4 cup water
+- 1/2 cup water

-- 1 1/2 teaspoon sesame oil
+- 1 teaspoon sesame oil

-- salt to taste
+- 1/2 teaspoon salt

 - 1/4 cup sliced almonds

-Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
+Please note this post may contain affiliate links which does not impact the cost to you, but gives me a small commission.
 Thank you for your support!